CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus-details.md

 ## Required Materials
 To be successful in this class, the student must:

-* Have Internet access.
-* Access to a Windows PC with Microsoft Excel 2016 installed OR access to a Mac with Microsoft Excel 2016 installed.
+* Have access to a Windows PC with Microsoft Office 365/2020 installed _*OR*_ access to a Mac with Microsoft 365/2020 installed.
 (As an LSC student you <a href="https://products.office.com/en-us/student/office-in-education" target="_blank">get Office for free</a>).
 * Register for access to the McGraw-Hill SIMnet environment.
-The ISBN that we will be using is: ISBN: ****
+The ISBN that we will be using is: ISBN: **978-1-260-81868-0**
-> SIMnet for Excel 365/2019 Complete, Nordell SIMbook, 1st ed
+> Office 365/2020 SimNet - simnet online for Microsoft Office 365/2020, 1st ed
 > Author: Triad Interactive
 > Access Code
 > **Note** You may purchase your access code from the campus bookstore or from within the SIMnet app.
 I recommend that if you haven't already purchased your access code to wait until after the first week of class to buy.
 The publisher provides two weeks of "free" access to start our semester.